msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

     1. When you face `denied: requested access to the resource is denied` when pushing images, run `docker login` and enter your credentials.
 Then push image again.

 ## 4. (Optional) Configure `env-example`
-1. You may need to change the `DOCKER_USERNAME` in `.env` to the username of the Docker Hub account in which you have pushed your images to.
+1. You may need to change the `DOCKER_USERNAME` in `env-example` to the username of the Docker Hub account in which you have pushed your images to.
+2. Copy `env-example` into `.env` by running `cp env-example .env`.

 ## 5. Start up
 1. The following commands should be executed on the `~/some/path/shrdc_custom_frappe_docker directory`